2025 Wimbledon Championships – Women's singles

 Iga Świątek defeated Amanda Anisimova in the final, 6–0, 6–0 to win the ladies' singles tennis title at the 2025 Wimbledon Championships.
 It was her first Wimbledon title and sixth major title overall. Świątek became the first Pole to win a Wimbledon singles title.

 This was only the third major final, and the second in the Open Era, to end in a "double bagel" scoreline (after the 1911 Wimbledon Championships and 1988 French Open). Świątek was the eighth woman in the Open Era to win major singles titles on all three surfaces – clay, grass and hardcourt.
-She was the fourth player in the Open Era (after Martina Hingis, Amélie Mauresmo and Ashleigh Barty) to win the women's singles title after previously winning the girls' singles title.
+She was the fifth player overall, and fourth in the Open Era (after Ann Jones, Martina Hingis, Amélie Mauresmo and Ashleigh Barty) to win the women's singles title after previously winning the girls' singles title.
 By reaching the final, Anisimova made her debut in the top ten of the WTA rankings.

 Barbora Krejčíková was the defending champion, but lost in the third round to Emma Navarro.
 The losses of Elena Rybakina and Krejčíková in the third round guaranteed a first-time Wimbledon champion for the eighth consecutive edition.
 For the first time in the Open Era, none of the quarterfinalists had previously reached the Wimbledon final.

 With the losses of second seed Coco Gauff and third seed Jessica Pegula in the first round, this was the first time in the Open Era that two of the top three women's seeds lost in the first round of a major.

 Zeynep Sönmez became the first Turkish player in the Open Era to reach the third round of a major.

 Solana Sierra became the first lucky loser to reach the women's singles fourth round at Wimbledon in the Open Era, and the seventh woman overall to do so at any major.

 This marked the final Wimbledon appearance of former world No. 2 and two-time Wimbledon champion Petra Kvitová.
 She lost in the first round to Navarro.